AndreiChertkov/teneva/doc/core/cross.rst

     b         = [+6., +3., +3., +1., +2.]   # Upper bounds for spatial grid
     n         = [ 20,  18,  16,  14,  12]   # Shape of the tensor

-  We set the target function (the function takes as input a set of tensor multi-indices I of the shape [samples, dimension], which are transformed into points X of a uniform spatial grid using the function "ind_to_poi"):
+  We set the target function (the function takes as input a set of tensor multi-indices I of the shape "[samples, dimension]", which are transformed into points "X" of a uniform spatial grid using the function "ind_to_poi"):

   .. code-block:: python